- What we’ll cover here

 Provides information and support services to bone marrow, stem cell, and cord blood transplant patients, caregivers, and survivors.
 “Caring Connection” matches you to a transplant survivor to get support and guidance from someone who has had real experience with the process; also can help with understanding insurance issues and has a transplant center directory.

 National Bone Marrow Transplant Link (nbmtLink)

 Toll-free number: 1-800-LINK-BMT (1-800-546-5268)

-Helps patients, their caregivers, and families by providing vital information and support services before, during, and after transplant.
-Offers one-on-one conversations with trained peer support volunteers who are transplant survivors, caregivers, and donors; telephone support groups, facilitated by a clinical social worker, that link patients and families together to offer mutual support; and videos and publications for patients and caregivers.
+Helps patients, caregivers, and families by providing information and support services before, during, and after transplant.
+Offers one-on-one conversations with trained peer support volunteers who are transplant survivors, caregivers, and donors; telephone support groups, facilitated by nurses, that link patients and families together to offer mutual support; and videos and publications for patients and caregivers.

 National Foundation for Transplants (NFT)